Last updated 10/11/2021

 triangle (with a lower case t) = an imperfect triangle (or that which only resembles a Triangle)

 We can meaningfully doubt ourselves (did I take out the trash last night?
 Am I just the memory implants of another person?
+Am I a brain in a vat?
 Is this Real or is it just an illusion or resemblance of Reality like a really vivid dream?).
-But just as we cannot semantically/meaningfully doubt the Triangularity of Triangle, we cannot meaningfully doubt the Realness of Reality.
+But just as we cannot semantically/meaningfully or rationally doubt the Triangularity of Triangle, we cannot meaningfully or rationally doubt the Realness of Reality.
+I will reiterate this once more: Being able to meaningfully/rationally doubt ourselves is not the same as being able to meaningfully/rationally doubt the Triangularity of Triangles or the Realness of Reality.
+We cannot rationally/meaningfully doubt the Realness of Reality.
+Hopefully this will become clearer further on.

-If our standards of Triangularity were flawed or imperfect enough, then we would describe the triangle that I drew without a ruler as being Triangular.
+If our standards of Triangularity were flawed or imperfect enough, then we would describe the triangle that I drew without a ruler as being Triangular (which would be wrong).
 There’s nothing wrong with saying “x resembles Triangularity, therefore, x is a triangle” (provided that one sees such a resemblance).
 But there is something wrong with describing a triangle as being Triangular when it only resembles a Triangle.
 A being with imperfect vision will not be able to visually appreciate a Triangle’s Triangularity fully.
 Thus, visually he won’t be able to tell if he’s looking at a Triangle, or just a triangle that is very strong at resembling a Triangle.
 This is because he can meaningfully doubt his own vision (he cannot zoom in enough to verify the straightness of the lines).
-This does not mean he can meaningfully doubt being aware of what he is actually aware of (he cannot be unaware of the semantic of ‘Triangle’ whilst being aware of it at the same time).
+This does not mean he can meaningfully doubt being aware of what he is actually aware of.
+For example, one can’t meaningfully say they’re not sure what triangle means when they’re sure what triangle means.
+Nor can one doubt that what they’re looking at resembles a triangle to them when what they’re looking at resembles a triangle to them.
+If it looks like a triangle to them, then it looks like a triangle to them.
+Whether one is honest or dishonest about how something looks to them, is another matter.

 Resemblance to something can meaningfully vary in terms of depth and breadth.
 Objectively speaking, the closer something is to being three-sided with its interior angles adding up to 180 degrees, the better it is at resembling Triangularity.
 So the triangle I drew without a ruler does resemble a Triangle, but the next triangle I drew with a ruler resembles a Triangle better.
 Thus, my second triangle is better than my first triangle in terms of resembling Triangularity.
 None can meaningfully/semantically deny this.